-As for the percentage of freeters from different academic backgrounds (Figure 6 and 7), middle school graduates (including high-school drop-outs)

-claim the highest percentage of freeters, while those with college or graduate level educations account for a lower percentage.
+As for the percentage of freeters from different academic backgrounds (Figure 6 and 7), middle school graduates (including high-school drop-outs) claim the highest percentage of freeters, while those with college or graduate level educations account for a lower percentage.
 In recent years, while the overall percentage of freeters has grown, the increase in the latter is not as remarkable as in the former; the gap between these groups is growing larger.

 In short, during the 1990s, those who are young and with less education, such as high school graduates, tended to encounter more of the aforementioned issues.
 As the economy becomes more knowledge-driven, job demand for the less educated declines.
-This is observable not only in Japan, but in other countries
+This is observable not only in Japan, but in other countries as well.
+In Japan, however, this is not the only reason why transitions have become difficult.
+Another factor driving this phenomenon is a change in high school placement service, and changes in high-school student culture.

 Figure 6.
-Percentages of male Freeters across different academic backgrounds
+Shifts in the Percentages of Male Freeters across Different Academic Backgrounds

-Source: Ministry of Internal and Communications, Employment Status Survey.
+Source: Ministry of Internal Affairs and Communications, Employment Status Survey.
 Note: 2007 is the next survey year.